hellomynameisariel/my-website/_posts/2023-09-28-privacy-ai-research.md

 categories: [projects]
 ---

-Finding clear answers across major privacy policies turned out to be a project in endurance — full of buried disclosures, circular links, and carefully vague wording.
+Finding clear answers across major privacy policies turned out to be a project in endurance full of buried disclosures, circular links, and vague wording.

 I independently reviewed 12 major platforms to determine whether they explicitly stated their stance on using customer data for AI model training.